 New Year's resolutions often focus on physical health, but financial health is important, too.

-The key to any resolution is making sure you can stick to it.
-Research shows that creating an "approach-oriented" goal is more successful for resolution-makers than an avoidance-oriented goal.
-Approach-oriented goals involve hitting desired goals and outcomes.
+Approach-oriented goals involve achieving desired goals and outcomes.
 Avoidance-oriented goals focus on avoiding undesirable outcomes.
 An example of an approach-oriented goal would be committing to paying down debt according to a debt-reduction strategy you choose.
 An avoidance-oriented goal would be just to get out of debt.

+With that in mind, we put together a list of approach-oriented financial New Year's resolutions and actions that can help you improve your financial life.
 Work your way through our recommended personal finance actions, and by the end of the year, you'll be closer to achieving your financial goals.

-Choose a Budget Strategy
+Action: Choose a Budget Strategy

-Maybe you prefer a general approach, like the 60% Solution, where you reserve 60% of your money for committed expenses, 30% for savings and 10% for fun.
-Or maybe the 50/30/20 budget plan is your style — 50% for needs, 30% for wants and 20% for savings and debt.
+Maybe you prefer a general approach, like the 60% solution, where you reserve 60% of your money for committed expenses, 30% for savings and 10% for fun.

 Get started by understanding your spending habits.
 Look back at where you spent money the past few months and track your current spending with a spending journal.
 Compare your outgoing money to your income.